PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 I've come to really enjoy whimsical, playful interfaces.
 App designers can learn a lot from the playfulness of UIs shown in most Nintendo games.
 Considering OK Video isn’t a very serious app, why should its dialogs be?
 There’s also a few easter eggs hidden in the app, have you found any yet?

-## Improved Editor
+## Evolved Editor

 {% include image.html url="/assets/ok-video/okvideo-editor.png" alt="Screenshot of OK Video showing the improved editor and all its new features" caption="The editor received some much requested editing features" %}

 It’s hard to imagine OK Video existed for over three years without any editing functionality besides deleting the last clip.
 The dedicated editor that was released in December 2020 started with just reordering and deleting clips.

 Luckily editing in OK Video is now much more full-featured.
-Firstly, when opening the editor the video player subtly scales down to make room for the timeline that pops in from the bottom.
+Firstly, the video player subtly scales down when opening the editor to make room for the timeline that pops in.
 Each clip in the timeline shows multiple thumbnails — unbelievable, I know.

-All the actions you can do with a selected clip are neatly displayed at the bottom, with the most requested feature sitting proudly in the center: trimming!
+All the actions you can do with a selected clip are neatly displayed at the bottom, with the most requested feature sitting proudly in the middle: trimming!

 {% include image.html url="/assets/ok-video/okvideo-trimming.jpg" alt="Cropped screenshot of the editor’s timeline showing a clip in the trimming state" caption="Trimming happens right in the timeline with an expanded view of the selected clip" %}